 - Decide who you would like to benefit from your estate.
 This may be family, friends and/or charitable organisations whom you support.

 - You can change an existing Will by adding a Codicil Form, or legal statement of intent to your Will.
 A Codicil is useful if you only want to make small changes to your Will, such as adding in a new beneficiary.
 You can download NICHS’s Codicil or request one from Alison Vidamour on 02890 266 706.
 Please ensure you give your completed Codicil form to your solicitor or Will maker, to store with your Will.

-- Store your Will safely this can be at home, with your solicitor, your bank or at the Probate Offices in Belfast or Londonderry.
+- Store your Will safely.
+This can be at home, with your solicitor, your bank or at the Probate Office in Belfast.

-If you decide to leave a gift to charity, please make sure to have the correct charity name and address details.
-Also, including a charity number is good practice, in case a charity merges or changes its name.
-NICHS’s general contact details are:
+If you decide to leave a gift to Northern Ireland Chest Heart & Stroke, we sincerely thank you.
+Please make sure to use our correct charity name and address details.
+Also, including our charity number is good practice as it clearly identifies NICHS as your intended charity.
+Our general contact details are:

 There are three main ways that you can support Northern Ireland Chest Heart & Stroke’s work with a gift in your Will.

 A residuary gift: when you leave all or a share of your estate, once all other commitments and wishes have been fulfilled.

 A pecuniary gift: when you gift an exact amount of money specified in your Will.

 A specific gift: such as property, jewellery, or any other items of worth.